 Better Together: Why Group Counseling is an Important Discipleship Tool- Part 2

 Giving and receiving help from others can heal us in significant ways.
-Individual counseling offers us the opportunity to develop a relationship with a counselor one-on-one as understanding, insights, and connections are made.
-This relationship is meaningful in counseling because the quality of a counseling relationship between a counselor and client has consistently been found to have the most lasting impact on a client’s outcome and change.
+Those of us who go to individual counseling develop a relationship with a counselor one-on-one as understanding, insights, and connections are made.
+This relationship is both meaningful and impactful because the vulnerability shared helps build trust and safety that can carry over into how we relate to others.This therapeutic alliance helps facilitate healing and growth.
 One professor put it this way: “It’s primary [the counseling relationship] in the sense of being the horse that comes before the carriage, with the carriage being the interventions.”
 A trusting relationship is at the heart of successful counseling.

-If we try to grow spiritually in the same way that we grow naturally, it will produce frustration and hinder our growth.
+If we try to grow spiritually in the same way that we grow developmentally, it will produce frustration and hinder our growth.
 Spiritual growth is counterintuitive because it occurs when we become more dependent on God and others, not less.
 This is why Group Counseling can be an effective discipleship tool to help us grow more deeply in our connection with God and others.

 Group Counseling helps us not only connect to others in similar circumstances, but also gives us an opportunity to practice honesty and openness in a safe and confidential space.
-I often brainstorm with my clients ways to practice building trust, active listening, and vulnerability in their everyday relationships.
-But this can be intimidating and fearful.
-What if we are open about a struggle and we are dismissed, or what if someone tries to fix our problem rather than listen to our heart?
+I often brainstorm with clients ways to practice building trust, active listening, and

-If you want to grow in how you relate to others and experience deep connections in a safe and confidential environment, I encourage you to consider Group Counseling.
+Consider Group Counseling to practice life-giving relationships and help you connect to others in similar challenges.
 The Barnabas Center regularly hosts Group Counseling to help facilitate deep connections with one another around a particular subject and enhance our personal growth and change.
-We would invite you to consider one of our upcoming groups.
 Visit our website www.barnabascenterhou.com for current Group Counseling opportunities or reach out to us at connect@barnabascenterhou.com with any questions or for more information about Group Counseling.

 Brown, B. (2020).
 The gifts of imperfection.
 Random House.